-It was also obtained that sawah tillage environments significantly (p < 0.05) affected soil organic carbon (SOC) pool higher compared to farmers' tillage method (Table 4).
-The results (Table 4) showed that complete sawah tillage environment significantly (p < 0.05) improved the accumulation of soil organic carbon over other sawah tillage environments.
+It was also observed that sawah tillage environments significantly (p < 0.05) affected soil organic carbon (SOC) pool higher compared to farmers' tillage method (Table 4).
+The results (Table 4) showed that complete sawah tillage environment significantly (p < 0.05) improved the soil organic carbon pool over other sawah tillage environments.
 0.92 - 1.34, 1.03 - 1.47, 1.06 - 1.51 range values were obtained in the first, second and third year, farmers' to complete tillage field, respectively.
 This could be attributed to finer fractions that were formed after the destruction of the soil structure due to puddling in the complete sawah tillage environment [13].
 This shows the superiority of sawah eco-technology if the whole components are fully employed on sawah farming operations.
 It is also significant in harnessing the health conditions of the soil and reduction in global warming.
-Hirose and Wakatsuki, [10]; Wakatsuki et al. [32] submitted that sawah fields will contribute to the alleviation of global warming problems through the fixation of carbon in forest and sawah soils in ecologically sustainable ways.
+Hirose and Wakatsuki, [10]; Wakatsuki et al. [33] submitted that sawah fields will contribute to the alleviation of global warming problems through the fixation of carbon in forest and sawah soils in ecologically sustainable ways.

-This result also affirms the findings of Igwe et al. [17] that higher soil organic carbon was recorded in soils with finer fraction (WSA<1.00) brought about by well puddle activity associated with a complete sawah technology.
-This arrangement confirms the submission of Igwe and Nwokocha [33] and Lee et al. [34] that more SOC was found in finer aggregates than in the macro-aggregates.
-Follet [35] showed that sequestering $CO_2$ from the atmosphere through improved soil management practices can have a positive impact on soil resources, because increasing soil C increases the functional capabilities of soils.
+This result equally agrees with the findings of Igwe et al. [17] that higher soil organic carbon was recorded in soils with finer fraction of water stable aggregate (WSA<1.00) brought by well puddle activity associated with a complete sawah technology.
+This arrangement confirms the submission of Igwe and Nwokocha [34] and Lee et al. [35] that more SOC was found in finer aggregates than in the macroaggregates.
+Follet [36] showed that sequestering CO2 from the atmosphere through improved soil management practices can have a positive impact on soil resources, because increasing soil C increases the functional capabilities of soils.

-It was also obtained from the results (Table 4) that soil amendments significantly improved the soil organic carbon relatively higher than the control.
-The result equally indicated a significantly higher SOC concentration on plots amended with rice husk dust than plots amended with other treatments.
-The result confirms the findings of Lee et al. [34] who reported from a long-term paddy study in southeast Korea that continuous application of compost improved SOC concentration and soil physical properties in the plough layer, relative to inorganic fertilizer application.
+The results (Table 4) indicated that -amended plots significantly (p < 0.05) improved the soil organic carbon relatively higher than the control plots within the period of study.
+The result equally indicated a significantly higher SOC pool on plots amended with rice husk dust than plots treated with-other amendments.
+The result confirms the findings of Lee et al. [35] who reported from a long-term paddy study in southeast Korea that continuous application of compost improved SOC concentration and soil physical properties in the plough layer, relative to inorganic fertilizer application.
 The results also showed that there was significant improvement on the buildup of SOC with the interactions of sawah tillage environments and amendments at a long-term management.
-This agreed with the submission that incorporation of plant residues coupled with appropriate puddling and water management build up organic carbon status of soil [36].
+This agreed with the submission that incorporation of plant residues coupled with appropriate puddling and water management build up organic carbon status of soil [37].

-Table 4: Effects of Tillage environments and amendments soil organic carbon
+Table 4: Effects of Tillage environments and amendments on soil organic carbon (%)